krisvishwanathan/fabric-deploy/roles/cloud_aws/README.md

 Pre-reqs
 ---------

-Must:
+To use ansible to work with AWS, python library like boto and boto3 must be installed:
 -----
-sudo pip install boto==2.47.0
+sudo pip install boto boto3

 Nice to have:
 -------------